 Apply for numerous grants regardless of their size.
 Even if you secure a small commission, your success will show other agencies you are worth investing in.

-It may also be beneficial to look at other successful sample proposals.
+It may also be beneficial to look at an example of a successful competitive proposal.
 You can use these proposals as grant writing resources or templates for your writing and grant management process.

 Our service teams can help guide you through the process from beginning to end while suggesting design improvements along the way.
-Contact us today to speak to a representative or call us at (888)534-5879.
+Book a demo today or call us at (888) 534-5879 to speak to a representative.